0xjrx/KAUMA/README.md

 - **PKCS#7 Padding Cracking via Padding Oracle Attack**
   - Retrieve plaintext by cracking its PKCS#7 padding given a vulnerable server
   - Note: This implementation uses a specific binary protocol to communicate.
 If you want to use it with your server, you have to adjust the communication.

+- **Factorization Algorithms**
+  - SFF: Factorize a Polynomial into its square free factors
+  - DDF: Factorize a Polynomial into its distint degree factors
+  - EDF: Factorize a Polynomial into its equal degree Factors

+- **AES GCM Full Break on Nonce reuse**
+  - Break AES GCM on nonce reuse and recover the authentication key and mask
+  - Authenticate a forged message

 ## Installation